IC Markets vs Skilling, Who's Better?

 What Can You Trade With IC Markets and Skilling?

-IC Markets offers 232 trading instruments while Skilling offers 100.
+IC Markets offers 232 trading instruments and Skilling offers 100.

 Below you will find a full breakdown of what both IC Markets and Skilling offer.